conflabs/wcia-assays/docs/LossOnDrying.md

-# Loss On Drying
+# LossOnDrying
-A list of Loss On Drying Assays for use in interoperability.
+A list of LossOnDrying Assays for use in interoperability.

 ----------------------------------------